 Born in Watts, Assemblymember Mike A. Gipson was elected in November 2014 to represent California’s 64th Assembly District that includes the communities of Carson, Compton, Gardena, Harbor Gateway, Lynwood, North Long Beach, Rancho Dominguez, South Los Angeles, Torrance, Watts/Willowbrook and Wilmington.

-He is also a member of several standing Assembly committees including: Aging and Long Term Care, Business and Professions, Governmental Organization, Insurance, Transportation, and Chair of the Select Committee on Infectious Diseases in High-Risk Disadvantaged Communities and the Chair of the Select Committee on Gun Violence in Communities of Color.
-Mr. Gipson also serves on the following Assembly Select Committees: Career Technical Education and Building a 21st Century Workforce, Community and Law Enforcement Relations and Responsibilities, Domestic Violence, Foster Care, Non-Profit Sector, Ports and Goods Movement, and Regional Transportation Solutions.
+He is also a member of several standing Assembly committees including: Business and Professions, Governmental Organization, Human Services, Insurance, Transportation, and Chair of the Select Committee on Infectious Diseases in High-Risk Disadvantaged Communities and the Chair of the Select Committee on Gun Violence in Communities of Color.
+Mr. Gipson also serves on the following Assembly Select Committees: Career Technical Education and Building a 21st Century Workforce, Community and Law Enforcement Relations and Responsibilities, Foster Care, Los Angeles County Homelessness, and the Nonprofit Sector.

 In 2015, Mike A. Gipson was appointed chair of the powerful Joint Legislative Audit Committee (JLAC).
 Under his leadership, JLAC convened 9 hearings during the 2015 legislative year along with 21 audit requests.
 These included the University of California and its budget process, Central Basin Municipal Water District, and Caltrans’ Maintenance Program to name a few.
 Additionally, Governor Jerry Brown approved four bills authored by Asm.
 Gipson that improves the quality of education (AB25), expanding access to healthcare (AB444), addressing homelessness (AB1228) and humanizing public safety in our communities (AB835).
 These were among his first bills signed into law as an Assemblymember.